thasvithu/thasvithu/README.md

 # 💫 About Me:
-🌱 I’m currently learning Data Science<br><br>📝 I regularly write articles on https://medium.com/@vimalathasvithusan<br><br>💬 Ask me about the latest breakthroughs in AI, tips for diving into data science, or anything tech-related!<br><br>📫 How to reach me thasvithu7@gmail.com<br><br>⚡ Fun fact I can learn all programming languages in one day.
+🌱 I’m currently learning Ai and Data Science<br><br>📝 I regularly write articles on https://medium.com/@vimalathasvithusan<br><br>💬 Ask me about the latest breakthroughs in AI, tips for diving into data science, or anything tech-related!<br><br>📫 How to reach me thasvithu7@gmail.com<br><br>⚡ Fun fact I can learn all programming languages in one day.

 ## 🌐 Socials: